Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 \spara{EQ4-2.
-Effect on user parameters (running time). } We compare the running time of our algorithms and the $(k,g)$-core across various user parameters $k,g$ and $p$.
+Effect on user parameters (running time). } We compare the running times of our algorithms and the $(k,g)$-core across various user parameters $k,g$ and $p$.
 Figure~\ref{fig:case2_2} demonstrates that the running time of the {\ASAP} is on average $1.7$ times faster than that of the {\NPA}, and the $(k,g)$-core computation takes about $65\%$ of the total running time of the {\ASAP}.
 When varying $k$ and $g$, the running time generally decreases linearly.
 However, with variations in parameter $p$, the {\NPA} exhibits an irregular pattern.
 During increased running time, the actual number of iterations varies significantly: from $8$ to $33$ in the Amazon dataset, from $2$ to $10$ in the Instacart dataset, and from $3$ to $9$ in the Kosarak dataset.
-This indicates that cascading removal of hyperedges occurs, requiring the {\NPA} to compute $g$-neighbours multiple times, increasing running time.
+This indicates that hyperedges are removed in a cascading manner, requiring {\NPA} to compute $g$-neighbours multiple times, which increases the running time.

 \spara{EQ5.
+Evaluation of reusing strategies for efficiency.} To evaluate the effectiveness of reusing strategies, we considered three different scenarios.
+The settings are detailed in Table~\ref{tab:threshold}.
+We have 3 different cases based on the search space.
+Figure~\ref{fig:case5} shows the running times for two categories: (1) average running time without using previous results (green dotted line) and (2) average running time with utilising previous results (red bar).
+We observed that, in all cases, the running time improves when previous results are utilised.
+Also, in most cases, the running time is decreased when we use more previous results.
+However, in the Gowalla dataset, even though previous results were used in cases \#2, efficiency is worse than case \#1.
+We found that in case \#2-2, the number of nodes was reduced by approximately $75\%$ compared to case \#1.
+This suggests that significant node and hyperedge removal occurs when $p$ is greater than $0.5$.

-Comparative analysis of $(k,g,p)$-core with fraction-based models. } We compare the performance of our $(k,g,p)$-core model with other fraction-based models, including the $(k,p)$-core~\cite{kpcore} and $(\alpha, \beta, p)$-core~\cite{alphabetap} models, to observe trends in the fraction-based cohesive subgraphs.
-Given that the input graph types differ, we apply the following transformation procedures: (1) For the $(k,p)$-core, we convert the hypergraph into clique-based graphs, meaning that each hyperedge forms a clique; (2) In the bipartite graph representation, we consider the set of nodes in the hypergraph as one part and the set of hyperedges as the other.
-If a node belongs to a hyperedge in a hypergraph, we create an edge between the corresponding nodes in the bipartite graph.
+\spara{EQ6-1.
+Comparative analysis of $(k,g,p)$-core with fraction-based models. } We compare the performance of our $(k,g,p)$-core with other fraction-based models, including $(k,t)$-hypercore~\cite{bu2023hypercore}, $(k,p)$-core~\cite{kpcore} and $(\alpha, \beta, p)$-core~\cite{alphabetap}, to analyse trends in the fraction-based cohesive subgraphs.
+Given that the input graph types differ for $(k,p)$-core and $(\alpha,\beta,p)$-core, we apply the following transformation procedures: (1) For the $(k,p)$-core, we convert the hypergraph into a clique-based graph, meaning that each hyperedge forms a clique; (2) For the $(\alpha,\beta,p)$-core, we consider the set of nodes in the hypergraph as one part and the set of hyperedges as the other.
+If a node belongs to a hyperedge, we create an edge between the corresponding nodes in the bipartite graph.